Exploring whether being a furry is a sin with the Christian Furry Fellowship’s biblical approach

 Comparison to Other Christian Communities

 The CFF’s doctrinal clarity and warmth surpass many traditional Christian servers, including some Calvinist groups.
-Steph noted their soundness exceeds that of many Catholic, Presbyterian, or Lutheran communities, making them a model for balancing conviction and compassion in addressing whether furry culture is sinful.
+Their soundness exceeds that of many Catholic, Presbyterian, or Lutheran communities, making them a model for balancing conviction and compassion in addressing whether furry culture is sinful.

 Challenges and Considerations